-- A diversified portfolio might outperform or underperform the S&P 500 on any given day or week.
-But one week's returns are not a long-term investment plan.
+- A diversified portfolio might outperform or underperform an index such as the S&P 500, which only measures U.S. large cap stocks, on any given day, quarter or year.
+But short-term returns are not a long-term investment plan.
+One mistake investors often make during periods of volatility is to try to time markets by changing their portfolio allocation or even moving to cash, potentially locking in short-term losses and missing the rebound – which can occur quickly and sharply as seen in the rapid rebound in 2020.
 Ignoring the short-term noise and staying focused on your longer-term goals are among the keys to long-term investment success.

 Asset class performance varies from year to year

-During 2017, stocks delivered strong returns while core bonds such as Treasuries were relatively weak.
-By contrast, during the market correction at the beginning of 2016, stocks did poorly while defensive asset classes such as Treasuries and gold did well.
-This underscores how performance across asset classes can vary significantly in the short term.
+As Figure 1 shows, different asset classes constantly move up and down the performance rankings.
 Top- and bottom-performing asset classes have tended to shift from month to month and year to year with no discernable pattern.
-By diversifying across geographies and asset classes, you can help increase your chances of being invested in whichever asset class is leading at any given time, while not suffering the effect of only owning the weakest performers.
+By diversifying across geographies and asset classes, you can help increase your chances of being invested in whichever asset class leads at any given time, while not suffering the effect of only owning the weakest performers.

 Figure 1: Top-performing asset classes vary from year to year